-Choosing a volunteer vacation when so many have entered mainstream travel options can be a daunting task, especially for families and teens.
-It’s truly an opportunity to see the world, enrich lives, serve others and, for students, even give their college resumes a boost.
+Choosing to volunteer on vacation with so many options available can be a daunting task.
+This is especially true for families and teens looking for community service.
+At its best, volunteering on vacation is an opportunity to enrich lives and serve others.
+At minimum, these programs provide ways to see the world and, for students, give their college resumes a boost.

-Here are some tips to help families select an appropriate volunteer vacation, then make the most of it once all ages are on board.
+Here are tips to help families select an appropriate volunteer vacation.
+Choose carefully and you will make the most of the experience with all ages on board.

 What are Volunteer Vacations and Who Runs Them?

-The term ‘volunteer vacation’ first inched its way into our vocabulary in 1993 from travel guide author Bill McMillan, and now describes nearly 2,000 non-governmental organizations and for-profit companies who offer travel and service opportunities.
-Most would-be volunteers are eager to help those less fortunate and assume they’ll make a positive impact in their volunteer communities simply by showing up and lending a hand.
+The term ‘volunteer vacation’ first inched its way into our vocabulary in 1993 from author Bill McMillan.
+To volunteer on vacation now describes the work of more than 2,000 non-governmental organizations and for-profit companies.
+Most would-be volunteers are eager to help those less fortunate.
+Of course, most assume they’ll make a positive impact in their volunteer communities simply by lending a hand.

-Unfortunately, only a handful of non-profits offer truly helpful economical and human assistance to the communities they claim to serve.
-Because students are idealistic and generous, they may jump into a volunteer project that does more harm than good, and contributes to the “Ugly American” stereotype abroad.
+Unfortunately, only a handful of non-profits offer truly helpful economic and human assistance to the communities they claim to serve.
+Because students are idealistic and generous, they may jump into a volunteer project that does more harm than good.
+Some projects are criticized for contributing to the “Ugly American” stereotype abroad.

 But with so many programs and causes to choose from in the “voluntourism” area, how do families and students find safe, reputable, and enriching experiences?